 Proposal

 6. The experts from the Netherlands and the United Kingdom consider the most appropriate way forward to be the establishment of a GHS informal working group on promoting the use of non-animal test methods in GHS classification.
 The working group would work in a step-wise fashion, taking into account that a “one-size-fits-all” approach may not be appropriate for all hazard classes.
+In taking forward its work, the informal working group may wish to establish sub-groups on read across and on in vitro/in chemico/in silico approaches.

-7. the following terms of reference are proposed for the informal working group:
+7. The following terms of reference are proposed:

-(a) Identify and evaluate2, relative to existing accepted in vivo test methods:
+(a) Using a step-wise approach, starting with a hazard class to be determined by the informal working group, identify and evaluate2, relative to existing accepted in vivo test methods:

-(i) The existing guidance on grouping approaches that could be useful for GHS health hazard classification, including their limitations and uncertainties; and
+(i) The existing guidance on grouping approaches that could be useful for GHS hazard classification for health hazard and environmental (i.e., aquatic toxicity) hazard classes, including their limitations and uncertainties; and

-(ii) The available in vitro and in chemico methods test methods, validated at international level, that could be used for GHS health hazard classification, including their applicability domains, limitations (such as accuracy, sensitivity, specificity) and expected future developments.
+(ii) The available in vitro, in silico and in chemico test methods, validated at the international level (e.g., OECD, ICATM, etc.), that could be used for GHS hazard classification, for health hazard and environmental hazard classes, including their applicability domains, limitations (such as accuracy, sensitivity, specificity) and expected future developments.

 (b) For each relevant GHS hazard class and category, assess: